Skip to main content

 About staying in Meribel

-Camping & glamping in Meribel
+Camping and glamping in Méribel

 There's a campsite and a couple of motorhome areas in Méribel and its surrounding area.
 Although most are open only in the summer, there's a few open in the winter and even during the off-season – it's better to enquire before you book.

-No, there are no campsites in Méribel itself.
+There are no campsites in Méribel itself.
 The closest one is located in the spa town os Brides-les-Bains and is open from April to October only.

 France is famous for its well-equipped motorhome areas or 'aires de camping-car' and Méribel is no exception.
 The closest motorhome area is located by Le Martagon restaurant.
 This paid-for area known as 'Caravaneige' offers a bar, a laundry room, electricity and water.
 There's also a free motorhome area on the Parking du Saz, in La Tania.